brian-peter-dickson/draft-dickson-dnsop-glueless/README.md

 # Proposed Solutions

+This work does not propose any protocol changes.
+It provides guidance on strategies and techniques for name server naming.

 There are two kinds of delegation records that require protection against off-path attackers, for unsigned domains.

 For protecting NS records used in delegations, there is a new proposal for use of a new DS record.
 See [@I-D.dickson-dnsop-ds-hack] for details.

-The present draft addresses the "glue" records, by recommending methods to make them unnecessary.
+The present draft addresses the "glue" records, by recommending methods to make them mostly unnecessary.
 If there is no delegation glue data, an attacker cannot poison that data.
-The resolver cache would contain only authoritative data, which cannot be pre-empted by such poisoning attacks.
+The resolver cache would contain only authoritative address records associated with NS names.
+Authoritative data cannot be pre-empted by such poisoning attacks, since those are only able to replace less trusted glue records.

+Additional recommendations are made to reduce the chances for errors caused by DNS operators when changing delegation records, by avoiding re-use of name server names which require glue address records.

+# Terminology:
+The following terms are used to disambiguate zones and server names:

+* Registered domain - end-user (registrant) domain
+    * In the parent zone, the registered domain is the left-hand side of the NS record
+* Registered domain name server - the name of the name server serving the registered domain
+    * In the parent zone, the registered domain name server is the right-hand side of the NS record

 # Recommendations

 The following practice is RECOMMENDED for unsigned zones:

-* Do not use in-bailiwick name server names for unsigned zones.
+* Do not use in-bailiwick registered domain name servers for unsigned zones.
-* Use out-of-zone names for the name servers of unsigned zones.
+* Instead, use out-of-zone names for the registered domain name servers of unsigned zones.

 Example: